flozanor82/SchoolClosures_EdWeek/README.md

    ii) By NCESID of the School
 4) Once the leaid is retrieved a match is done with the school district (School_Dist_Closures_v2.dta)
 5) Generates 3 files with only the students affected by early school closures:
    i) 	Schools_Contrution.dta with the time series, for only schools with early school closures.
 School level info. ii) Schools_Contrib_2SchDist.dta.
-School district level info
+School district level info iii) Schools_Contrib_2Stt.dta.
-	 iii) Schools_Contrib_2Stt.dta.
 State level info.
-		The addition of school closurs after merging and controling for distric and state closings accounts for additional 77,644 additional students, who were affected by early school closures previous to district and state level mandates.
+The addition of school closures after merging and controling for distric and state closings accounts for additional 77,644 additional students, who were affected by early school closures previous to district and state level mandates.

 - F3.SchDist_Counties.do
 Starting from School_Dist_Closures_v2.dta
 1) Generates a complete panel for all school districts, from the first date	of closure to the last district closure.
 Generates variables that indicare when the district was closed based on its own date or the state date.
 2) We feed the county fips from the crosswalk of SEDA.
 	- 16,732 LEAs matched
 	- 329 LEAs from SEDA with no county information (discarded)
 	- 582 LEAS with no county information.
 	- 3 LEAs with dates before state.
 Wescued by hand, including their fips The latter are included in the school district file.
 In the county file they remain unassigned.
 3) Merge to School Contribution district level (Schools_Contrib_2SchDist.dta)
 4) Produces 2 Files:
 			i.
 SchoolDist_daily_ctyfp.dta: LEA level time-series.